 The second half was certainly a more entertaining spectacle for the neutral, yet it was up against little competition.
 Marseille would certainly have the better of the early stages, with Mathieu Valbuena a particular worry to Lyon.
 Given room at the edge of the box, the midfielder bent a curling effort wide, and it was his cross where Lloris palmed Amalfitano’s header onto the frame of his goal.

 Errors were still dominating the match, though, and neither defence was looking completely at ease.
 Lloris would charge unadvisedly off his line, but the ball did not break kindly for the Provence side’s forwards, while at the other end of the field Stephane Mbia was in rather bumbling form, yet he would also ride his luck whenever Lyon appeared poised to pounce on a slip.

 The forwards were, in truth, every bit as poor, with Bafetimbi Gomis caught offside needlessly on countless occasions.
 Had he managed to steer Kim Kallstrom’s corner kick home with five minutes remaining rather than head over, these indiscretions might have been forgive.

 An additional 30 minutes were inevitable, with Jimmy Briand badly hitting over after a rare moment of quality from Anthony Reveillere down Lyon’s right.

-Instead, it was Marseille which made the decisive break.
-Latching onto a Benoit Cheyrou pass, Brandao’s touch looked to be too hard, but Lloris remained on his line and was helpless to stop the Brazilian’s shot zipping through his legs and into the net.
+Instead, it was Marseille who made the decisive break.
+Latching onto a Benoit Cheyrou pass, Brandao’s touch looked to be too heavy, but Lloris remained on his line and was helpless to stop the Brazilian’s shot zipping through his legs and into the net.